Donkey Kong (character): Character

+Donkey Kong debuted as the antagonist of the 1981 arcade game Donkey Kong.

 Donkey Kong, also known by his initials DK, is the star of Donkey Kong, a video game series and media franchise owned by the Japanese video game company Nintendo.
 One of Nintendo's flagship characters, he also appears in the Mario franchise as a playable character in Mario Kart and Mario Party games.
 He is playable in the Super Smash Bros. series of crossover fighting games and makes cameos in other Nintendo franchises, such as Punch-Out!!.

-Donkey Kong first appeared as the antagonist of Donkey Kong, a 1981 arcade game; he is Mario's rebellious pet gorilla who kidnaps his girlfriend Pauline and climbs a construction site.
-He appears as Mario's captive in the sequel Donkey Kong Jr. (1982), in which he must be rescued by his son Donkey Kong Jr., and returns as the antagonist in Donkey Kong 3 (1983) and Donkey Kong (1994).
+In his debut as the antagonist of Donkey Kong, a 1981 arcade game, Donkey Kong is Mario's rebellious pet gorilla who kidnaps his girlfriend Pauline and climbs a construction site.
+He appears as Mario's captive in the sequel Donkey Kong Jr. (1982), in which he must be rescued by his son of that name, and returns as the antagonist in Donkey Kong 3 (1983) and Donkey Kong (1994).
 Beginning with Donkey Kong Country (1994), Donkey Kong games were developed by the British studio Rare until its acquisition by the Nintendo competitor Microsoft in 2002.
 He was recast as a protagonist starting with Country, though he occasionally appears as an antagonist, such as in Mario vs. Donkey Kong (2004).

-Donkey Kong is a large and powerful gorilla who leads the Kongs, a family of various simians.
+Donkey Kong is a large and powerful gorilla who leads the Kongs, a family of simians.
 He resides in a city in early Donkey Kong games, but the Rare games moved his residence to Donkey Kong Island, an idyllic isle.
-Donkey Kong weighs 800 lb, and since 1994, has been depicted wearing a red necktie bearing his initials.
+Donkey Kong weighs 800 lb in reference to a popular expression, and since 1994 has been depicted wearing a red necktie bearing his initials.
 Although Donkey Kong was introduced as an antagonist, he is not evil.
 Nintendo World Reports Pedro Hernandez wrote that, unlike the Mario villains Bowser and Wario, Donkey Kong's villainous acts are the result of jealous temper tantrums rather than malice.
 He is stubborn, buffoonish, and innocent.
 He strives to help others and be accepted.
 Donkey Kong is depicted as lazy and sleeping when he is not adventuring.
 He protects his stash of bananas from enemies such as the Kremlings, a crocodile army led by his archenemy King K. Rool, and the Tiki Tak Tribe, a group of floating masks.
 Donkey Kong is frequently accompanied by his nephew and sidekick Diddy Kong, and his girlfriend, Candy Kong.

 In his playable appearances, Donkey Kong is a heavyweight.
 He throws barrels to impede the player's progress in the original game.
 This trait is retained in his playable appearances, whereby he uses barrels as weapons or to uncover power-ups.
-Donkey Kong's other abilities include slapping the ground, rolling, clinging onto and climbing surfaces, and swinging on vines.
+Donkey Kong's other tactics include slapping the ground, rolling, clinging onto and climbing surfaces, and swinging on vines.
 He rides vehicles such as minecarts and barrel-shaped rockets, and animals such as Rambi the Rhino and Enguarde the Swordfish.
-In Super Smash Bros., Donkey Kong has slow but powerful attacks such as a chargeable punch and a headbutt, with IGNs staff likening him to Street Fighters Zangief.
+In Super Smash Bros., Donkey Kong has slow but powerful attacks such as a chargeable punch and a headbutt; IGNs staff liken him to Street Fighters Zangief.